zacwong2151/tp/docs/DeveloperGuide.md

 * 3a.
 Invalid Command Word.
     * 3a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.
+    * 3a2.
+User enters correct command.

-      Use case resumes from step 3.
+      Use case resumes from step 4.

 * 3b.
 Invalid event id or volunteer id or both.
     * 3b1. iVolunteer requests for the correct command with valid event id and valid volunteer id.